The Restless Hidden Markov Bandit with Linear Rewards and Side Information: Introduction

 \subsection{Discussion}

 The restless hidden Markov bandit model with linear rewards described in (\ref{eq:noiseless_reward}) is related to several learning models, among them are Markov bandits and Markov decision processes, stochastic linear bandits, restless bandits models, partially observed Markov decision processes, and bandits with structural side information.
 In Markov bandit models the reward is generated by each arm independently of other arms, and changes over time according to a Markov process that progresses over time when an arm is played.
 In \cite{1104485}, an analysis of the expected regret of a policy for the Markov bandit model was performed.
 It compared the expected reward of the policy to that of the arm with the best expected reward that was found based on the stationary distribution of the Markov chain.
 In the Markov decision process (MDP) literature, which considers a Markov process that controls the state of a system, it is assumed that this state is known to the decision maker upon choosing an action to play \cite{5510097,6200864,Auer07logarithmiconline, Bartlett2009REGALAR,Jaksch:2010:NRB:1756006.1859902,Qian2018ExplorationBF,Fruit:2018}.
-An instantaneous in time minimization regret approach which depends on the transition probabilities of the Markov chain, and not only its stationary distribution has be extensively investigated in many papers.
+In the work \cite{1104485} the decision maker maximizes its expected reward by playing the arm with the maximum expected reward based on the stationary distribution, therefore the optimal policy in \cite{1104485} does not maximize reward based on the current system state.
+An instantaneous in time minimization regret approach which depends on the current system state and the transition probabilities of the Markov chain, and not only its stationary distribution has been extensively investigated in many papers.
 Among them are \cite{5510097,6200864,Auer07logarithmiconline} which attain a logarithmic regret that depends on the Markov chain parameters and the size action space, assuming that the Markov chain is a unichain.
 Additionally, the general case that includes weakly communicating Markov chains is investigated in \cite{Bartlett2009REGALAR,Jaksch:2010:NRB:1756006.1859902,Qian2018ExplorationBF,Fruit:2018} and \cite{DBLP:journals/corr/abs-1808-01813} in which a scheme that achieves an $\tilde{O}(\sqrt{T})$ regret that depends on the MDP parameters is considered.
-It was also proven in \cite{Fruit:2018} that is not possible to achieve a logarithmic regret with a polynomial dependency on the MDP parameters, assuming no prior knowledge regarding the bias span is available.
-These results were derived under the assumption that the decision maker know the state of the Markov process before choosing an action, additionally, it is assumed that the transition probabilities of the Markov chain depend on the action played, and that no side information regarding the reward function is known.
+It was also proven in \cite{Fruit:2018} that it is not possible to achieve a logarithmic regret with a polynomial dependency on the MDP parameters, assuming no prior knowledge regarding the bias span is available.
+These results were derived under the assumption that the decision maker knows the state of the Markov process before choosing an action, additionally, it is assumed that the transition probabilities of the Markov chain depend on the action played, and that no side information regarding the reward function is known.